 So sit back and relax.... we've got your back.

 One of the most important first steps you should take is to determine if you are eligible to become a permanent resident.
 There are a number of ways that you can enter Canada as an immigrant.
 To determine which process you should apply under, take a short quiz to determine your eligibility here.
 If you are eligible you will be given a list of instructions of what to do next.

 The next step is to talk to an Immigration Lawyer.
 We strongly recommend getting in touch with a lawyer to discuss your eligibility first and foremost.
 You can begin by getting in touch with an Immigration Lawyer here in Halifax.
-We recommend, Ethan Kim.
-Ethan is the Principal Lawyer at Ethan Kim & Associates, who is also a Licensed Recruiter with the Province of Nova Scotia.
-You can find his website and contact information here.
-Ethan and his team will help you feel both supported and informed throughout your whole process.
-There are many ways you can get in touch with him including WhatsApp, Zoom and many more.
+We recommend that you speak with Grace Allen.
+There are many ways to meet with Grace during this time.
+You can find her website here.

 Once you've determined your eligibility and you meet all the necessary requirements, you can start your application.
 You can find the application here.
 This link will take you to the Immigration and Citizenship page with the Canadian Government.
 Always be sure that you are always on a secure and verified government website when dealing with important things like this.